qmk/qmk_firmware/keyboards/ymdk_bface/README.md

     brew install --HEAD`https://raw.githubusercontent.com/robertgzr/homebrew-tap/master/bootloadhid.rb
     ```

-4. Place your keyboard into reset.
+4. Place your keyboard into reset by shorting the jumper on the left edge of the PCB..
 5. Flash the board by typing `bootloadHID -r` followed by the path to your `.hex` file.